By Emily Gold Boutilier

 |View "The Bells of Amherst," a multimedia slideshow of Stearns Steeple in Nooks and Crannies|

-Stearns Steeple had seen better days when Aaron Hayden first saw the gray stone building in 1989.
+Stearns Steeple had seen better days when Aaron Hayden first came across the gray stone building in 1989.
 It is arguably the strangest place on campus: a church steeple, the height of a 15-story building, that stands alone, with no church attached.
 “Windows were broken,” recalls Hayden, then a new supervisor in the physical plant, “and the pigeons had let themselves in.”

 Hayden decided to have a look.
 Up a narrow spiral staircase and a rickety set of ladders, he discovered a clavier, or keyboard, and nine bells.
 The keys looked like wheelbarrow handles.